ccastillo32/utoppia-challenge/README.md

 ## Endpoints

-# Use case 1:
+### Use case 1:

-Retrieve and display stored stock data from a database to the user.
+Refresh and update the database with the latest stock data from the Finnhub API

 ```
 POST /api/stock-quotes/update